craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 ____________________________________________________________
 ## Lab 11: Planning and configuring security and compliance in ‎Office 365

 ### Exercise 1: Azure Information Protection

 #### Task 1: Install the Azure Information Protection client

 1. On **LON-DC1**, signed in as **ADATUM\Administrator**.

-1. Run Ineternet Explorer.
-Browse to **https://www.microsoft.com/en-us/download/details.aspx?id=53018**, the Azure Information Protection unified labeling client.
+1. Run Internet Explorer.
+Browse to **https://www.microsoft.com/en-us/download/details.aspx?id=53018**, the Azure Information Protection unified labelling client.

 1. Download **AzInfoProtection_UL.exe** and save it to **C:\Shares\OfficeProPlus**.